-Natural gas is increasingly the fuel of choice in today's homes with nearly 95% of
+Natural gas is increasingly the fuel of choice in today's homes with nearly 95% of new

 optimal energy source through the Q & A section below.

 What is natural gas?